shanudhawale/RAG-chatbot/README.md

    - Context-aware document fetching and passing the context to the LLM for response generation strict to JSON included in the QA Custom Prompt

 5. **LLM Evaluation**
-   - Documents retrieved from the user query is evaluated using LlamaIndex's RelevancyEvaluator with callback of passing and score
+   - Documents retrieved from the user query is evaluated using Mlflow's RelevancyEvaluator with callback of passing and score
-   - The documents retrieved and the final response provided by the LLM is evaluated using LlamaIndex's FaithfulnessEvaluator to check if the LLM didn't hallucinate and provided answers around the documents retrived from VectorIndex.
+   - The documents retrieved and the final response provided by the LLM is evaluated using Mlflow's Faithfulness Evaluator to check if the LLM didn't hallucinate and provided answers around the documents retrived from VectorIndex.
-   - The score is being passed basis the evaluation with 1 being the highest and 5 being the lowest
+   - The score is being passed basis the evaluation with 1 being the lowest and 5 being the highest
-   - Integrating LlamaIndex with MLFlow for tracing the experiments to gather insights on latency metrics under the project-name:
+   - Integrating Mlflow for tracing the experiments to gather insights on latency metrics under the project-name:
-   *llama-index-pdf-qa-rag* under the traces tab
+   *llama-index-pdf-qa-rag* under the traces tab and evaluation metrics under the evaluation tab
+   - The Mlflow UI can we viewed at : http://localhost:5000

+6. **Fast API server**
+   - Fast RAG API provides real-time streaming responses, allowing users to receive step-by-step status updates via StreamingResponse
+   - /query endpoint is utilized by the Chainlit application for Document information retrieval

-### Multimodal Conversational Query Engine
+### Multimodal Conversational Query Engine (backend/query_engine.py)

 The `MultiModalConversationalEngine` is a custom implementation that handles complex multimodal interactions: